At a glance…

-Please note that all volunteers on the Animal Welfare project are also required to pay a one off placement fee of US$80 (approximately £60) regardless of your placement duration.
-This fee goes directly to the government clinic where you are placed and is payable in Tanzania directly to the local team.
+Please note volunteers on the Animal Welfare project are also required to pay a one off placement fee of US$80 (approximately £70) regardless of your placement duration.
+This fee is to cover costs involved in supervision and transport and goes directly to the government clinic where you are placed.
+It is payable directly to IVHQ’s local team in Tanzania.

 The program orientation begins on the 1st and 15th of every month and volunteers need to arrive in Arusha on the day before orientation.